 Penalty for drivers is $287 fine + $60 victims of crime levy, and 2 demerit points.

 Riding on footpaths

-Cyclists of all ages will be allowed to ride on footpaths from 25 October 2015.
+Cyclists of all ages are allowed to ride on footpaths.
 Footpaths provide a safe and sometimes more direct alternative for cyclists.

 When riding on a footpath or shared path, a cyclist must:

-- Give way to any pedestrian on the footpath or shared path; and
+- Give way to any pedestrian on the footpath or shared path

 - Give a warning (by bell, horn or other means) to pedestrians or others using the footpath, if it is necessary to avert danger.

 It is still an offence for a cyclist to ride where a sign prohibits bicycle riding on footpaths which are considered unsuitable for shared use.